 - A business should not charge the current VAT rate at the prices of the exempt items sold;

 - VAT can’t be reclaimed n the exempt item that was purchased;

-- VAT-exempt product sales don’t count to a business’ VAT taxable turnover;
+- VAT-exempt product sales don’t count toward a business’ VAT-taxable turnover;

 - Records for sales of VAT-exempt goods and services are not required

 The Difference Between VAT Exemption and Zero-Rated Items